OmmAg/DeepQnetworks_for_atari/README.md

 The model should be trained for atleast 3 hours
 An automatic file will be generated with the name ./atari_model.pack with the saved model parameters Then run the observe.py file to see the model play the game

+# Results of training:
+Extract the log.zip file
+Run the command in the virtual environment terminal: tensorboard --logdir ./logs
+Click on the url to see the graphical results